-In my consultations, it is painful to observe how some marriages consider that forgiveness is a one-time event.
+In my consultations, it is painful to see how some marriages consider that forgiveness a one-time event.
 Forgiveness is a process.
-The same way that a wound takes time to heal, the emotional wound produced by the wrongdoing also takes time to heal.
-For this reason, probably, after you decide to extend the gift of forgiveness, you will find yourself remember the painful experience.
+In the same way that a wound takes time to heal, the emotional wound produced by the wrongdoing also takes time to heal.
+For this reason, after you decide to extend the gift of forgiveness, you will find yourself remembering the painful experience.

-Hiding feelings, disguising resentments and consistently being paranoid is not healthy for anyone.
+Hiding feelings, disguising resentment, and consistently being paranoid is not healthy for anyone.
 The pain may not go away instantly, but it can be worked through.
 The process will depend on the seriousness of the offense.
-If you are committed to forgiving a difficult spouse, a book that I recommend reading is Dr. Gary and Ted Cunningham’s book, From Anger to Intimacy.
-In which it talks more in depth about the digressions that marriages face in relation to forgiveness.
+If you are committed to forgiving a difficult spouse, a book that I recommend reading is Dr. Gary and Ted Cunningham’s From Anger to Intimacy., which talks more in depth about the digressions that marriages face in relation to forgiveness.

 I would also like to give you some tips on how to forgive a difficult spouse in a wise and emotionally healthy way:

 As children, we learn to retaliate against what we don’t like.
 For example, if your playmate hits you, you hit back.
 If they said something bad to you, you do the same, or you may have done something worse.
 This is a behavior that we probably continue to repeat as adults, but in a more disguised way.
 Why?

 Because we believe that by responding in the same way, we will hurt the other person as much as they hurt us.
 So, it shouldn’t “hurt as much,” right?